Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-07 - Daily Stoic Reflection.md

 4. What is worrying me?
 	1. - I am worried that I might make a lot of mistakes today.
 	2. - I am worried that I will fail my self.
-	3. - I am always tired and I don't know why.
+	3. - I am always tired, and I don't know why.
 	4. - I am worried that I won't be the best.
 5. How can I decatastrophize today's problems?
-	1. -
+	1. - The human mind is like deep water.
+When you look into it, you see only the surface, but if you hold your breath and go deeper, you will see such wonders that you never even knew existed.
+Flow with the water in your mind, flow with the rhythm of life.
+The clouded see will become but a memory, and the beauty of nothingness will warm you will be peace.
 6. What is within my control and what is not
 	1. -